Best Music Licensing Platforms For Your Video Projects

 Before jumping into this post, make sure to check out an extensive breakdown I have done previously that looks at the options that used to be my go-to’s as well as what made each of them unique.
 Keep in mind that the list is currently outdated but many points are still relevant when producing personal projects.

 For this post, my goal is to discuss not only the options that exist but also the terms of licenses that come with each.
 It is important that you read the terms and conditions as many situations require unique custom quotes.
 My goal is to highlight some of the new platforms while also addressing usage options.
+I will be basing the ratings off of the flexibility of usage across all genres.

 When choosing the best music for your videos, it is important to understand how you plan to share the video (distribution platforms), a rough idea of audience size and terms of usage.
 By knowing this information BEFORE you start looking for tracks for your project, you can avoid some of the disappointment of finding these tracks are cost restrictive.